UncutDevs/create-windows-gz-using-qemu/README.md

 - Go to Server Manager > Turn on Remote Desktop, Goto Local Security > Security Option and disable The CTRL+ALT+DELETE Logon Option
 - Restart Windows For Changes to take Effect Then Your'e Done!!

-## Watch Video If you Don't Understand above Text Instrctions ##
+## Watch Video if you don't understand above text Instrctions ##
+- Youtube:  link will be posted soon
 ## Last Step ##
-Now Go back to SSH and Compress the img image to gz image using gzip **Compress IMG to .gz File For Transfering to Cloud Providers**
+Now Go back to SSH and Compress the img image to gz image using gzip

+**Compress IMG to .gz File For Transfering to Cloud Providers**
 ```bash
 dd if=windows.img | gzip -c>windows.gz
 ```

 ## Credits & Licence
-This project is under the [MIT Licence]
+This project is under the [MIT Licence] https://raw.githubusercontent.com/UncutDevs/create-windows-gz-using-qemu/main/LICENSE